-- Begin by ensuring that FaceTime is turned on for your iPhone.
-Do this by tapping the Settings app on your home screen.
+If you didn't, or aren't sure you did, begin by tapping the Settings app on your home screen.
 What you do next depends on what version of the iOS you're running.
 On some versions of the iOS, scroll down to Phone and tap it.
-In other versions, tap on the FaceTime option.
-Move the FaceTime slider to On or green (depending on your version of the OS).
+In other versions, tap the FaceTime option.
+When you're on the correct screen, make sure the FaceTime slider is set to On/green.

 Your FaceTime call will begin just like a regular call, except that your camera will turn on and you'll see yourself.
 The person you're placing the call to will have the chance to accept or deny your call by tapping an onscreen button (you'll have this same option if someone FaceTimes you).

 If they accept it, FaceTime will send video from your camera to them and vice versa.
 Both a shot of your and the person you're talking to will be on screen at the same time.

 - End a FaceTime call by tapping the red/End button on the bottom of the screen.

 NOTE: FaceTime calls can only be made to other FaceTime-compatible devices, including iPhones, iPads, iPod touches, iPads, and Macs.
 If the FaceTime icon has a question mark on it when you place your call, or if it doesn't light up, it may be because the person you're calling can't accept a FaceTime call.
 Learn about the many reasons FaceTime calls don't work and how to fix them.